 Locally if a disaster occurs, we may be called to refurnish peoples homes, provides food, link people to shelters, etc…

 Three times a week a fresh food box is available for individuals and families in need, at the North Shore Salvation Army.
 Food boxes are distributed Monday, Wednesday and Friday from 10am-11am at 105 West 12th (& Lonsdale).
-(Phone 604-988-7225) Thanks to our sponsors & volunteers in 2012 we were able to provide 15,000 boxes of fresh food to adults and children on the North Shore.
+(Phone 604-988-7225) Thanks to our sponsors & volunteers, to give fresh food to adults and children on the North Shore.

 Many of our clients come to us in crisis situations, and we often refer them to the appropriate agency that can assist them for community support, counseling, detox, drug and alcohol rehabilitation, safe houses and community psychiatric services.
 Some of the community Agencies we liaise with include: Harbour Light, Sage House, Community Psychiatric Services, North Shore Home Care Services, Vancouver Coastal Health, City of North Vancouver, Lookout Aid Emergency Society – North Shore Shelter, and North Shore Disability Association.
 Operated by qualified lawyers with approval of the Canadian Bar Association.
 Aims to: provide legal assistance; assist in the preparation of legal documents; and prepare the client for court.

 Pastors Alfred and Cathy Esdaille are available to help families and individuals in need of spiritual counseling during regular office hours.
 An appointment is strongly advised.
 More Pastoral Services

 It is the mission of NSSA to address the issues of the homeless by building relationships through there many programs.
 The North Shore Salvation Army hosted Connect Day & organized Dignity Day.
 On these two days hundreds of homeless were give new shoes, counseling, medical attention, hair cuts, meals and a whole lot of TLC. .